bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/name.md

 ### Function names in classes

-You can use `obj.constructor.name` to check the “class” of an object (but be sure to read the warnings below):
+You can use `obj.constructor.name` to check the "class” of an object (but be sure to read the warnings below):

     function Foo() {}  // ES2015 Syntax: class Foo {}